scalalandio/chimney/docs/docs/cookbook.md

 !!! warning

-    There is an important performance difference betwen Chimney conversion and `scala.jdk.converions`.
+    There is an important performance difference between Chimney conversion and `scala.jdk.converions`.

     While `asJava` and `asScala` attempt to be O(1) operations, by creating a cheap wrapper around the original collection, Chimney creates a full copy.
 It is the only way to

-      - target various different specific implementations of target type
+      - target various specific implementations of the target type
-      - guarantee that you don't merly wrap a mutable type which could be mutated right after you wrap it
+      - guarantee that you don't merely wrap a mutable type which could be mutated right after you wrap it

 ## Cats integration